Mazatlán Cruise Port Guide: 10 Top Things To Do

 8. Explore Mercado Pino Suarez in Mazatlán

-Just an 18-minute walk [Google Map It] from the cruise terminal is the Mercado in Mazatlán, Pino Suarez.
-It is the perfect place to find locally handcrafted souvenirs and sample local foods and eateries in the market.
+Just an 18-minute walk [Google Map It] from the cruise terminal, Mercado Pino Suarez is the perfect place to find locally handcrafted souvenirs and sample local foods.
 The Mercado is also within walking distance from Old Town.

-As a foodie, this is one place you’ll want to check out.
-Not only do locals shop here for fresh produce and goods, but you also get to see what locals eat and have the chance to eat at local food counters, serving ceviche, tacos, tamales, and other locally made favorites.
+As a foodie, this is a must-visit spot.
+Not only do locals shop here for fresh produce and goods, but you’ll also get to see what they eat and enjoy local food counters serving ceviche, tacos, tamales, and other regional favorites.

-As mentioned earlier, Flavor Teller has a walking food tour that will take you through the market, introducing you to local goods while feeding you from their top spots.
+If you’re interested in a guided experience, Flavor Teller offers a walking food tour that takes you through the market, introducing you to local goods and feeding you at their top spots.

 9. Watch the Cliff Divers